 Slow motion occurs when your shooting frame rate is greater than your playback frame rate, which might seem a little counterintuitive.
 The faster your frame rate while shooting, the slower things will look when you playback.
 This is, largely, because playback frame rates are always the same.
-Well, they’re not always exactly the same, and it’s very complicated why they’re not-- but let’s just pretend that they are for now.
+Well, they’re not always exactly the same, and it’s very complicated why they’re not.
+But let’s just pretend that they are for now.
 If you want more information check out this video.

 The faster your frame rate while shooting, the slower things will look when you playback.

-480 fps: the speed of a GroPro Hero 4 — great for fast moving sports, golf swings, skateboard tricks, skiing.
+Great for fast moving sports, golf swings, skateboard tricks, skiing.

 Today’s cameras offer a variety of frame rate options.
 Most prosumer cameras will at least do 60 fps, which will slow motion down to half speed.
 Many now go up to 120 fps and specialty cameras will go even higher.
 What frame rate you need depends on what you want to shoot.
 Choose your frame rate based on how long you want your final footage to last.
-A meadow run that takes 10 seconds for your actors to do might look fine at 60 fps, but shooting it at 120 fps would make your final footage 40 seconds long, which might be tool long — unless you have something captivating to go with it.
+A meadow run that takes 10 seconds for your actors to do might look fine at 60 fps, but shooting it at 120 fps would make your final footage 40 seconds long, which might be tool long unless you have something captivating to go with it.

-The OK Go video for “The One Moment” was shot in 4.2 seconds of real time with a variety of cameras with frame rates between 90 and 6,000 fps and it, like many OK Go videos, is one of the most technically brilliant pieces of short filmmaking ever.
+The OK Go video for “The One Moment” was shot in 4.2 seconds of real-time with a variety of cameras with frame rates between 90 and 6,000 fps and it, like many OK Go videos, is one of the most technically brilliant pieces of short filmmaking ever.

-Slow Mo is an Art
+Slow motion is an art